conf00sed/game/README.md

 # Project Z

-Its a 2.5D game where the character start outside of nowhere and you need to kill zombies in order to win.
+Its a 2.5D game where the character starts outside of nowhere and you need to kill zombies in order to win.

 ##  How to install the game?